 Federal loans and refinancing

-Refinancing is a bit more complicated when it comes to student loans, in part because of the popularity of federal loans.
-While you can refinance a federal student loan with many private lenders, you’ll have to consider more factors than you would when refinancing a personal loan.
+While you can refinance federal student loans with many private lenders, you’ll have to consider more factors than you would when refinancing private student loans.

 What am I giving up when I refinance my federal student loans?